lennonokun/hustle/README.md

 [speedle](https://tck.mn/speedle/).

 ## Installation
-Hustle can be easily installed with cargo on linux:
+Hustle can be installed using the PKGBUILD with makepkg and pacman on Arch Linux:
 ```
-$ cargo install hustle
+$ makepkg PKGBUILD
+# tarball may be named something else
+$ pacman -U hustle-1.2.1-1-x86_64.pkg.tar.zst
+$ makepkg --clean
 ```
-Then — if you haven't already — add ~/.cargo/bin to your PATH in your shell profile.

 ## Usage
 Here are some examples of how to use hustle: